 A ‘Round’; is an archery term for a specified number of arrows to be shot at a specified target face size at a specified distance.
 There may be multiple combinations of number of arrows, face sizes and distances within a ‘Round’.

 A VI archer may shoot any round recognised by Archery GB (which includes ‘local rounds’).
-There are also a series of rounds known as the ‘Burntwood Rounds’ which were created specifically, but not exclusively, for VI archers.
+There are also a series of rounds known as the ‘Burntwood’ rounds which were created specifically, but not exclusively, for VI archers.
 What makes these rounds different is that rather than the target physically moving closer to the archer throughout the round, the target face becomes larger instead.
 This means that the point being aimed at doesn't physically move so that VI archers using tactile sights do not have to realign the tactile sights at every change of distance/face.
+The ‘Burntwood’ rounds are based on AGB rounds but in addition there are now other rounds such as those defined for VI archers by World Archery, that do not use the ‘Burntwood’ name but use the same principle.

-The Archery GB (AGB) recognised rounds are contained in the AGB Rules of Shooting (opens in new window) in Parts 3, 4 and 11.
-Please note that currently the rounds listed in Part 11 (rounds aimed specifically at VI archers) do not count towards classifications or handicaps.
+The Archery GB (AGB) recognised rounds are contained in the AGB Rules of Shooting (opens in new window).
+Outdoor rounds are listed in Part 3, indoor rounds in Part 4 and rounds aimed specifically at VI archers (including the ‘Burntwood’ rounds) are listed in Part 11.
+Please note that currently the rounds listed in Part 11 do not count towards classifications or handicaps.
 The World Archery (WA) recognised rounds are contained in the WA Rules (opens in new window) in Book 3, Chapter 21.

 Archers must be a BBS member to receive subsidised accommodation at the Indoor and Outdoor Championships.
 A valid and up to date sight classification is necessary so that archers are entered in the correct shooting category for BBS-AS tournaments.
 Entry and accommodation forms are sent to all BBS-AS members by email and must be returned by the stated closing date and remittance paid via bank transfer to BBS.
 The accommodation and meals are on site, so it is very important that our Tournament Secretary (link to Tournament Secretary on Committee Contacts page) receives all entries and makes the booking by the deadline date as Lilleshall gets booked up very quickly.